TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 ## Scard driver

-As explained above, the Kerberos protocol does client and server auth.
+As explained above, the Kerberos protocol does client and server authentication.
 And, as we can logically assume, it relies on some APIs to communicate with the smart card.

-Let's first discuss how it works on Windows, and then we will move on to Linux.
+Let's first discuss how it works on Windows, then move on to macOS.
 Look at [this diagram from the MSDN](https://learn.microsoft.com/en-us/windows/security/identity-protection/smart-cards/smart-card-architecture):

 ![](sc-image203.gif)